DHTMLX/gantt-docs/data/api/gantt_onbeforetaskchanged_event.md

 - The event fires when the user drags a task in the timeline area.
 - The event is blockable.
 Return *false* to cancel the drag operation.
 - The event fires before the api/gantt_onaftertaskdrag_event.md event.

+The **task** argument contains the original (not modified) task object, while the same data object available via the **gantt.getTask(id)** method is already modified.
+This object can be used to check the exact changes made by drag and drop compared to the initial state of the task - e.g. whether duration increased or decreased, start date moved forward or backward, etc.<br>
+If *false* is returned from the method, the task object in gantt will rollback to the values from the original task object.

 @relatedapi:
 	api/gantt_drag_mode_config.md